ayoubzaabali/FindProprety/README.md

 ![docker_facebook_share](https://user-images.githubusercontent.com/57062736/139103227-36f3cb32-c3c1-4158-b99e-25a31e955f44.png)

-A complete stack for running builded Spring/Spring boot Angular 16 App into Docker containers using docker compose tool, with a proxy Nginx between front and back (conected to the DB container).
+A complete stack for running Spring/Spring boot & Angular 16 App into Docker containers using the docker-compose tool, with a proxy Nginx between front and back (connected to the DB container).

 # List of  containers: